 What is there to see in Bath

 Bath is found to the east of London, in the rolling countryside of southwest England.
 Despite being over 115 miles away, it’s just over 2 hours by train from London.
-Bath is the perfect town to visit if you’re interested in seeing a little more history and culture.
+Bath makes for one of the best day trips from London if you’re interested in seeing a little more history and culture.
 This beautiful, historic town is a wonderful place to spend the day simply strolling the streets and taking in the Bath stone and Georgian architecture.
 Relax in the natural thermal hot springs spa (the only one in Britain), visit the stunning Bath Abbey and explore some of the finest independent shops in Britain.

 Bath, Somerset, England